Defined as a person’s sense of self-esteem, the ego has become a sort of villain in the personal development community.

 If you look within, you are able to venture in the center of your fears and confront them.
 If you look around, you are often told that those fears are who you truly are.

 You Must First Develop A Strong Sense of Self

-The ego being portrayed as the source of our unhappiness is a simplistic truth.
+The ego being portrayed as the primary source of unhappiness is a simplistic truth.
 It’s, in a way, true.
 But it’s also false.

 Most people don’t have much of an ego, thus they gravitate towards being who others want or need them to be.

 A strong sense of self saves you from paying this price.
-A strong sense of self means that if you define yourself as someone who’s physically fit, you will either find a way or make a way to stay fit.
+A strong sense of self means that if you define yourself as someone who’s physically fit, you will either find a way to stay fit or die trying.